-This post shares how to cover drainage holes in pots, including three different methods to do it!
+This article shares how to cover drainage holes in pots, including three different methods to do it!
+This content contains affiliate links.

 How to cover drainage holes in pots

 I recently bought a few cute pots that had drainage holes in the bottom of them but didn’t come with saucers.
-Really strange…what’s the point of a drainage hole if you’re just going to get water all everywhere as it drains out?
 You could buy little plastic saucers, but sometimes it ruins the look of a pot if you’re shooting for a specific aesthetic.

 So I’m going to talk about three different ways to cover a drainage hole in a pot—one is to completely seal it, the other is to simply add a “screen” that will prevent the dirt from coming out, and one is removable.
 So let’s do it!

-Step 1: Cut a piece to be the “filter”
+1. Cut a piece to be the filter

 Generally when I do this, I use a coffee filter.
 That’s because I have a bunch of them in the kitchen at all times, and I’m usually potting right beside the kitchen.
 If it’s a large pot, I’ll throw the entire coffee filter in the bottom of the pot.
 If it’s a smaller pot, I’ll just rip a piece off and put it on the drainage hole.